dsmsuite/analyzer.dotnet.roslyn/README.md

 This reposiory contains a software dependency analyzer for C#.

 Planned features:
-- Uses a solution file as input
+- Uses a solution file as input.
-- Analysis software dependencies at detailed level e.g. methods, variables, types
+- Analysis software dependencies at detailed level e.g. methods, variables, types.
-- Outputs nodes and edges to a sqlite database
-- This database can be imported in the dsmsuite viewer.
+- Resulting nodes and edges are saved in a sqlite database.
+This database can be imported in the dsmsuite viewer.

 # References
 The following information was used as inputb for the development of te code: